darkharasho/gw2_tools/README.md

 - **Per-guild configuration** – `/config` lets server administrators choose which roles can interact with the bot and which channel or forum should receive build posts.
 Settings can be delivered in a DM or as an ephemeral popup and persist independently for every guild.
 - **Build management workflows** – `/builds` supports adding, editing, and deleting Guild Wars 2 builds.
 Each record stores the profession or elite specialisation, URLs, chat codes, optional descriptions, and audit metadata about who made the latest changes.
+- **RSS announcements** – `/rss set` subscribes the guild to an RSS or Atom feed and posts new entries into the channel you specify. `/rss list` and `/rss delete` help you review or remove subscriptions without touching other guilds.
 - **Rich embeds and forum integration** – Build posts automatically use the profession's colour palette and icon from `media/gw2classicons`, include the chat code in a code block, and update or create forum threads when the configured channel is a forum.
 - **Isolated storage** – Configuration and build data are written to `gw2_tools_bot/data/guild_<guild_id>/` so that each Discord server's information is kept separate.